Markham uses a number of mechanisms to protect its local heritage resources:

 Heritage Easement Agreements

-Properties can also be protected using a heritage easement agreement which provides even greater protection of heritage properties than designation.
+Properties can also be protected using a heritage easement agreement (see "Heritage Easements" below) which provides even greater protection of heritage properties than designation.

 Canada’s first heritage subdivision